carlospaulino/android-builder/README.md

 * Google Play Services
 * Latest Build and Platform Tools

-See [android-packages](./android-packages) for more Android dependencies.
+See [android-packages](./android-packages) for the full list of Android dependencies.

 # Usage